-This capstone course combines a range of topics integral to the specification, design, implementation and testing of a medium-scale software system with the practical experience of implementing such a project as a member of a team.
+This capstone course combines a range of topics integral to the specification, design, implementation and testing of a medium-scale software system.
 In addition to material on software engineering, the course includes material on human computer interaction and on professionalism and ethical reponsibilities in software development.
-Prerequisites: CSC 331, CSC 335.
+Prerequisites: CSC 330, CSC 335.
 Offered fall.